Keep IT Beautiful - Litter Pickup and Prevention

 The Town of Indian Trail is a beautiful place to live, with three parks and miles of trails and walking paths to enjoy.
 And we want to keep IT that way!

-To help keep our streets clean, Indian Trail is taking part in NCDOT's Fall Litter Sweep and organizing a group of volunteers and Town staff to pick up litter on designated roads throughout Indian Trail.
+To help keep our streets clean, Indian Trail has decided to participate in NCDOT's Spring Litter Sweep and organize a group of volunteers and Town staff to pick up litter on designated roads throughout Indian Trail.

-7:30 a.m.: Light breakfast and safety meeting at the Indian Trail Town Hall (315 Matthews-Indian Trail Road)
+- 7:30 a.m.: Meet at the Indian Trail Town Hall for a light breakfast and safety meeting (315 Matthews-Indian Trail Road)